 - Withdrawal Rules: Money withdrawn before age 59.5 is subject to a 10% additional tax.

-- Mandatory Withdrawals: Similar to Traditional IRAs, you must start withdrawing from the plan at age 70.5 to avoid penalties.
-This is called a required minimum distribution.
+- Mandatory Withdrawals: Similar to Traditional IRAs, you must start withdrawing from the plan starting at age 72 (if you were born after June 30, 1949)

 Why Your 401(k) Matters